heptarch/heptarch.github.io/drafts/demon.md

 "I am much reduced.
 The confining potential keeps the surface area small---Bekenstein you know---and stops me from replenishing my entropy budget.
 But I still have a few tricks.
 Begoo!"
 The logs in the fire crackle oddly and unburn.
+A few white hairs appear in his beard.

-The dream lurches again.
-In the distance,
+The dream lurches again, and in the distance, like

 <p align="center">
   ⁂